Ariel Logo

 The old name was revived in the last decade of the 20th century.
 According to Simon Saunders, who registered the Ariel Motor Company (1999), the history of the Ariel brand was too ancient to lose this name forever.
 The modern company, except for the name, has nothing to do with the one that closed in the late 70s.
 Its main product is Ariel Atom bodyless minicars.
 But there is also one motorcycle.

 The company logo is a red circle resembling a road sign.
 Inside is the letter A, stylized as two roads going beyond the horizon.
 It is associated with travel, fast driving, and long distances.
-In addition, it resembles three rifles assembled by barrels into one, which were located on the BSA logo.
-This is an allusion to the historical past of the company.
+In addition, it resembles three rifles assembled into one, as shown on the BSA logo.
+This is an allusion to the company’s history.

 Below the circle, in thin capital letters, is Ariel’s signature.
-The letters hint at the small assortment of the company but show that all of its products are of excellent quality and are in demand.
+The letters hint at the company’s limited assortment but show that all of its products are of excellent quality and in demand.

 Font and Colors